igor-yuzkiv/zoho-studio/README.md

    Multipart form-data fields:
    `file`, `message`, `repository`, `author[name]`, `author[email]`
    Expected purpose:
    accept the exported ZIP archive, create a commit in the target repository, and return a response with at least `message`

 If these endpoints are not implemented on your backend, the Git beta functionality in the extension will not work.

-## Repository Structure

-- `apps/chrome-ext` - the main browser extension application
-- `packages/core` - integration and capability primitives
-- `packages/ui-kit` - shared UI components and styles
-- `packages/utils` - shared utility helpers and types
-- `packages/export-zip` - ZIP export helpers
-- `integrations/*` - provider-specific integration packages

 ## Requirements

-- Node.js
+- Node.js (version 22 or higher)
 - npm
+- [nx](https://nx.dev/docs/getting-started/installation) `npm install -g nx`
 - Google Chrome or another Chromium-based browser with extension side panel support
 - A compatible API application/service available over HTTP

 ## Configuration

 The extension reads its environment variables from `apps/chrome-ext/.env` when run through the Nx targets configured in this repository.

 Use [`apps/chrome-ext/.env.example`](apps/chrome-ext/.env.example) as the template: